ls1intum/Artemis/docs/dev/setup/kubernetes.rst

    It can be used to deploy applications, inspect and manage cluster resources, and view logs.

 * `helm <https://helm.sh/docs/intro/install/>`__ - v3.6.3
    Helm is the package manager for Kubernetes.
-We will be use it to install cert-manager and Rancher
+We will use it to install cert-manager and Rancher

 .. contents:: Content of this document